-This delicious Grilled Pork Loin with Tomato Basil Rice comes together in under 30 minutes!
+This delicious Grilled Pork Loin with Tomato Basil Rice comes together in just 30 minutes!

 This is a sponsored post written by me on behalf of Smithfield® Marinated Pork.
 The opinions and text are all mine.

-I grilled the peppercorn and garlic flavor I purchased at Food Lion.
+I grilled the peppercorn and garlic flavored pork that I purchased at Food Lion.
 It’s available in a variety of flavors across tenderloins, loin filets and roasts.
 Just take it out of the package and throw it on the grill.
 No extra marinades or seasonings are needed whatsoever!